supernarsi/norm/README.md

 # norm
-A basic ORM and DB libaray
+A basic ORM and DB library